petzval/btferret/README.md

 may number 1,2,3,4,20,21,22,23,56,57...
 A 2-byte UUID (e.g. 1801) may also appear as a 16-byte standard value with the 2 bytes at bytes 3 and 4: 00001801-0000-1000-8000-00805F9B34FB.

-Bluez sets up a Dbus object for each characteristic.
-The first characteristic in the example is a member of the primary service with handle 0001, and has an info handle of 0002, so it will appear as Dbus object ..../service0001/char0002.
-It will read and write using handle 0003.

 ## 5-2 Packet formats